Alopez844/Horiseon-web/README.md

 # Horiseon-web Refactor

-Refacoted with HTML and CSS
+Refactored with HTML and CSS

 I first fixed all and any indentation needed to amke the code for both the HTML and CSS to look neat and easier to read.